DungNguyen396/DungNguyen-Portfolio/project1-churn/README.md

 **1. Commercial Impact of Churn:**<br>

 Beyond the rate itself, what is the actual severity of churn in terms of revenue loss and market share erosion?

 **2. Behavioral Breakpoints:**<br>

-What specific sequences of actions—rather than isolated incidents—trigger a transition from a "Loyal" to an "At-Risk" state?
+What specific sequences of actions rather than isolated incidents trigger a transition from a "Loyal" to an "At-Risk" state?

 **3. Early Warning Systems:** <br>